finance calculator

 I Bond after-tax = I Bond rate × (1 − Federal rate)

-Advantage = I Bond after-tax − CD after-tax
+Advantage (I Bond − CD) = I Bond after-tax − CD after-tax

 When to use it

-• Quick check before locking funds in a CD or buying I Bonds up to the annual limit.
+• Providing a quick after‑tax yield check before committing to a long‑term CD that locks in a rate versus buying I Bonds up to annual limits.

 Tips & cautions